About this release

 2 The age groups 0-14 and 85+ years are excluded from the chart to protect patient confidentiality.

 - There is a known link between deprivation and suicide.
-The probable suicide rate between the years 2015 and 2019 was three times higher in the most deprived areas compared to the least deprived areas.
+The probable suicide rate (both crude and age-sex standardised) in the period 2016 - 2020 was three and a half times higher in the most deprived areas compared to the least deprived areas.

-'Probable suicides' refers to deaths from intentional self-harm and events of undetermined intent.
-The latter category includes cases where it is not clear whether the death is a suicide; however it is understood that the majority of deaths of this type are actually suicides, so they are included here.
+‘Probable suicides’ refers to deaths from intentional self-harm and events of undetermined intent.
+The latter category includes cases where it is not clear whether the death is a suicide.
+However, it is understood that the majority of deaths of this type are actually suicides, and therefore they have been included in this report.

-In 2019, the Scottish Government released the new Suicide Prevention Action Plan: Every Life Matters (external website) in which it sets out clear actions leaders at a national, regional and local level must take to transform society’s response and attitudes towards suicide.
+In 2018, the Scottish Government released Every Life Matters, the latest Suicide Prevention Action Plan, which sets out clear actions leaders at a national, regional and local level must take to transform society’s response and attitudes towards suicide.

-The publication and supporting information can be found on the Scottish Public Health Observatory website (external website).
-A technical paper (external website) describing the data and methodology used in this release is also available.
+The publication and supporting information can be found on the Scottish Public Health Observatory website.
+A technical paper describing the data and methodology used in this release is also available.

 If you have an enquiry relating to this publication, please email email@example.com.